jzabroski/Home/Books/ThinkAgain/README.md

 Be confident in your ability to achieve a goal in the future.
 Even if you need to acquire skills to get there.

 The most effective leaders score high in confidence and humility.

+# Imposter Syndrome Common Among High Achievers

+High achievers wrestle with insecurity, and succeed in spite of their doubts.

+Build confidence through achieving challenging goals!